 By this time we were paddling by Aylmer on the Quebec side, passing increasingly more expensive cottages, homes, and mansions.

 When we got near the Deschenes Rapids the Ontario skyline with its towers visible in the distance was a reminder that our trip was almost done.
 However, there were still a few more sets of rapids and a portage to do.
 In our chat with Jim Coffey of Esprit Rafting back on the morning of our Day 1 on the river, he had recalled for us some details of those rapids from a Mattawa-to-Ottawa trip he had done years before.

-The portage around Deschenes Rapids is on the Quebec side and makes use of a paved bike trail which runs along the top of the rapids.
-A dirt path leads down from the bike trail to a side channel which would take us down the rest of the rapids.
+The portage around Deschenes Rapids is on the Quebec side and makes use of a paved bike trail that runs along the top of the rapids.
+A dirt path leads down from the bike trail to a side-channel which would take us down the rest of the rapids.
 In the satellite image below you can see the 350-meter carry we made.

 It is called Remic Rapids Park and the balanced rock sculptures are created on an annual basis by a Gatineau artist John Felice Ceprano.
 I had bicycled past them on the bike trail a few summers ago; now I got to see this year’s collection from the river.

-While the rapids after Deschenes were all easy to handle , we did have one major thing to deal with and had no idea what it would involve as we approached.
-That would be the Chaudiere Falls dam and generating station.
+While the rapids after Deschenes were all easy to handle, we did have one major thing to deal with and had no idea what it would involve as we approached.
+That would be the Chaudière Falls Dam and Generating Station.
 We are still not sure if there is an easier way around the dam and G.S. on the Quebec side since we approached on what we think is the correct side – i.e. on river right.
-(Any info on a shorter possible Quebec-side portage would be appreciated.
-Let us know!)
+(Any info on a shorter and easier Quebec-side portage would be appreciated.
+Let us know via the comments below!)